timescale/docs/timescaledb/how-to-guides/continuous-aggregates/hierarchical-continuous-aggregates.md

     aggregate on top of a continuous aggregate in the old format, you need to [migrate your continuous aggregate][migrate-cagg] to the new format first.

-*   The time bucket of a continuous aggregate should be greater than the time bucket of the underlying continuous aggregate.
+*   The time bucket of a continuous aggregate should be greater than or equal to the time bucket of the underlying continuous aggregate.
 It also needs to be a multiple of the underlying time bucket.
 For example, you can rebucket an hourly continuous aggregate into a new continuous aggregate with time